 Abstract.
-Soil macronutrient availability is one of the abiotic controls that alters the exchange of greenhouse gases (GHGs) between the soil and atmosphere in tropical forests.
-However, evidence on macronutrient regulation of soil GHG fluxes from central African tropical forests is still rare-limiting our understanding of how these biomes could respond to potential future increases in N and P deposition.
-The aim of this study was to disentangle the regulation effect of soil nutrients on soil GHG fluxes from a Ugandan tropical forest reserve in the context of increasing N and P deposition.
-Therefore, a large-scale nutrient manipulation experiment (NME) based on 40 m x 40 m plots with different nutrient addition treatments (nitrogen (N), phosphorus (P), N + P, and control) was established in Budongo Forest Reserve.
+Tropical forests contribute significantly to the emission and uptake of carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
+However, studies on the soil environmental controls of greenhouse gases (GHGs) from African tropical forest ecosystems are still rare.
+The aim of this study was to disentangle the regulation effect of soil nutrients on soil GHG fluxes in a tropical forest in northwestern Uganda.
+Therefore, a large-scale nutrient manipulation experiment (NME) based on 40 m x 40 m plots with different nutrient addition treatments (nitrogen (N), phosphorus (P), N + P, and control) was established.
 Soil CO2, CH4, and N2O fluxes were measured monthly using permanently installed static chambers for 14 months.
 Total soil CO2 fluxes were partitioned into autotrophic and heterotrophic components through a root trenching treatment.
-In addition, soil temperature, soil water content, and nitrates were measured in parallel to GHG fluxes.
-N addition (N, N + P) resulted in significantly higher N_2O fluxes in the transitory phase (0-28) days after fertilization, p< 0.01), because N fertilization likely increased soil N beyond the microbial immobilization and plant nutritional demands leaving the excess to be nitrified or denitrified.
+In addition, soil temperature, soil water content, and mineral N were measured in parallel to GHG fluxes.
+N addition (N, N + P) resulted in significantly higher N2O fluxes in the transitory phase (0-28 days after fertilization, p < 0.01), because N fertilization likely increased soil N beyond the microbial immobilization and plant nutritional demands leaving the excess to be nitrified or denitrified.
 Prolonged N fertilization however, did not elicit a significant response in background (measured more than 28 days after fertilization) N2O fluxes.
-P fertilization marginally and significantly increased transitory (p = 0.05) and background (p = 0.01) CH4 consumption, probably because it enhanced methanotrophic activity.
-Addition of N and P together (N + P) resulted in larger CO2 fluxes in the transitory phase (p = 0.01), suggesting a possible co-limitation of both N and P on soil respiration.
-Heterotrophic (microbial) CO_2 effluxes were significantly higher than the autotrophic (root) CO_2 effluxes (p < 0.01) across all treatment plots with microbes contributing about two thirds of the total soil CO2 effluxes.
+P fertilization marginally and significantly increased transitory (p = 0.052) and background (p = 0.010) CH4 consumption, probably because it enhanced methanotrophic activity.
+Addition of N and P together (N + P) resulted in larger CO_2 fluxes in the transitory phase (p = 0.010), suggesting a possible co-limitation of N and P on soil respiration.
+Heterotrophic (microbial) CO_2 effluxes were significantly higher than the autotrophic (root) CO_2 effluxes (p < 0.001) across all treatment plots with microbes contributing about three times more to the total soil CO2 effluxes compared to roots (p < 0.001).
 However, neither heterotrophic nor autotrophic respiration significantly differed between treatments.
-The results from this study suggest that the feedback of tropical forests to the global soil GHG budget could be disproportionately altered by increases in N and P availability over these biomes.
+The results from this study suggest that the feedback of tropical forests to the global soil GHG budget could be disproportionately altered by changes in N and P availability in these biomes.